zixin448/tp/docs/UserGuide.md

 ### Assigning assessment score to a student: `grade`

 Assigns a score to a student in a specified assessment component.
+Displays the list of scores of students in the same class as given student for the given assessment.

 Format: `grade as/ASSESSMENT_NAME n/NAME s/SCORE`
+- `ASSESSMENT_NAME` is the name of the assessment.
+- `NAME` is the name of the student to be graded.
+- `SCORE` must be an integer that is smaller or equal to the full mark of the assessment with `ASSESSMENT_NAME` as its name.
+- If a score already exists for student `NAME` in assessment `ASSESSMENT_NAME`, the score will be updated to `SCORE`

 Example: `grade as/Test 1 n/Amy Tan s/5`